African Wildlife – Discovering MARA

 Where It All Begins

 One must fly north from Angama Mara, and discover the limitless, endless land that is northern Kenya – the land of adventure.
 One must explore the flamingo-rimmed lakes of the Rift Valley, then visit Meru National Park – once home to Elsa the lioness.
 One can scale the peaks of Mt.
 Kenya, or just opt to relax on one of the private ranches in its shadow in Laikipia.
-One can also go camel-trekking with the Samburu or undertake multiday helicopter trip to out-of-this-world Lake Turkana.
+One can also go camel-trekking with the Samburu or undertake a multiday helicopter trip to out-of-this-world Lake Turkana.

 Kilimanjaro & The Swahili Coast